Our communities are stronger when everyone can afford to live in a safe and healthy home.

 Since 1995, we’ve developed and renovated nearly 750 beautiful, innovative homes homes for more than 1,100 Montanans, including 436 children, at 22 properties in 10 communities around the state.
 Currently we are developing or preserving 288 more homes, adding two additional communities to our reach.
-Since 1997, our walk-in Regional HomeOwnership Center has served over 12,000 people, with 1/3 of our homebuyer education clients purchasing their first home.
+Since 1997, our walk-in Regional HomeOwnership Center has served over 12,500 people, with 1/3 of our homebuyer education clients purchasing their first home.

 Our clients are as diverse as our state.
 We serve those working low-wage jobs, seniors on fixed incomes, people with disabilities, female-headed households, domestic violence survivors, veterans and formerly homeless people, to name a few.
-We work statewide and are committed to bringing our holistic approach to affordable housing to those communities most in need.
+We work statewide and are committed to bringing our holistic approach to housing Montanans can afford.

 - United Way of Missoula County Gold Standard Award (2017, 2016)